Approval Date: 2014-10-16

 5.1 Frivolous, vexatious and/or malicious complaints may constitute grounds for disciplinary action against the complainant.

-5.2 Any imposed discipline related to frivolous, vexatious and/or malicious complaints will be taken in accordance with the University Staff Handbook for Non-Bargaining Unit Employees, applicable collective agreements or, for employees not covered by one of the above, the applicable contractual provisions.
+5.2 Any imposed discipline related to frivolous, vexatious and/or malicious complaints will be taken in accordance with the Guide for Non-Bargaining, Management and Professional, and Senior Administrative Management Employees, applicable collective agreements or, for employees not covered by one of the above, the applicable contractual provisions.

 6. Time Limits